riclehu85/Hu-Jeong/StatusReport.md

 - **Issue:** No shared unique ID between the nba_player_stats_cleaned.csv and the nba_contracts_cleaned.csv.
 - **Solution:** Will standardize player names and use a composite key, most likely ('player_name', 'season') for merging.

+### Challenge 3: Data Source Limitations
+- **Issue:** Original data source (Spotrac) did not allow for easy export of data, making it difficult to integrate into the project.
+- **Solution:** We switched to Basketball Reference as our primary source for contract data, as it provided a more accessible format that could be converted into CSV and processed.

+### Challenge 4: Data Integration Complexity
+- **Issue:** Even after cleaning, differences in naming conventions (e.g., "P.J.
+Tucker" vs "PJ Tucker") may cause mismatches when merging the data.
+- **Solution:** Not implemented yet, but we plan to implement additional preprocessing steps to improve the accuracy.

 ## Team Member Contributions